- Prospective Students

 The program requires successful completion of the following 19-unit program with a minimum cumulative GPA of at least 3.0 for all coursework applied to the certificate and an overall graduate GPA at USC of at least 3.0.

-REQUIRED COURSES (16 Units) Course Number Course Name GSBA 520 Business Fundamentals for Non-Business Professionals (3) (must be taken in the first semester) ACCT 509 Concepts of Financial and Management Accounting (4) (Online fall, spring, and summer) GSBA 523 or BUCO 503 Communication for Management (3)* or Advanced Managerial Communication GSBA 528 Marketing Management (3) or one 3-unit MKT course from the list of electives below** GSBA 543 Managerial Perspectives (3) or one 3-unit MOR course from the list of electives below**
+REQUIRED COURSES (16 Units) Course Number Course Name GSBA 520 Business Fundamentals for Non-Business Professionals (3) (must be taken in the first semester) ACCT 509 Concepts of Financial and Management Accounting (4) (Online fall) GSBA 523 or BUCO 503 Communication for Management (3)* or Advanced Managerial Communication GSBA 528 Marketing Management (3) or one 3-unit MKT course from the list of electives below** GSBA 543 Managerial Perspectives (3) or one 3-unit MOR course from the list of electives below**

-* Students in the Master of Communication Management (CMMG), Master of Arts in Global Communication (CMGL) and Master of Arts in Strategic Public Relations (PRS) programs may substitute BAEP 551 Introduction to New Ventures (3) for GSBA 523.
+* Students in the Master of Communication Management (CMMG), Master of Arts in Global Communication (CMGL) and Master of Arts in Strategic Public Relations (PRS) programs may substitute BAEP 551 Introduction to New Ventures (3) or BAEP 550 Entrepreneurship and Venture Management (1.5) plus another 1.5-unit elective for GSBA 523.
 Students who have extensive presentation experience may be allowed to substitute BUCO 533 Managing Communication in Organizations (3) with permission of the program director.

 ** If sufficient sections of the GSBA required course are available, students will be expected to take the GSBA courses unless approval to take an alternative from the electives list is granted by the program director.